S0AndS0/Perinoid_Pipes/Documentation/Paranoid_Pipes/Paranoid_Pipes_Quick_Start.md

+---
+title: Short quick start of how to use the main script of this project
+---

 # Quick start

-> See guides under the [`Documentation/`](Documentation/) directory for
-> complete explanations of this project's target usage information and command
-> line options.
-This document only covers downloading and initial testing of
+> This document only covers downloading and initial testing of
 > project features.
 See the Frequently asked questions
-> document [FAQ.md](Documentation/FAQ.md) for answers to common questions.
+> document [FAQ.md](FAQ.md) for answers to common questions.

 ## Step 1